JasonZhangHub/azure_hackathon/README.md

 # Azure Hackathon SABJ Team - LIDAS Application #

+This is the code repository to our web app at [lidas.herokuapp.com](lidas.herokuapp.com).

 ## 1. Overview ##

 This repository stores all scripts that are used for Azure Hackathon LIDAS Application.